Monsoon Palace: Structure

 The palace, built with white marble, is located on Bansdara peak of the Aravalli hill range at an elevation of 944 m (3100 ft) above mean sea level, overlooking Lake Pichola from the west about 1100 ft below the palace.
 The intention of the original planner, Maharana Sajjan Singh, was to build a nine-storey complex, basically as an astronomical centre and to keep track of the movement of monsoon clouds in the area surrounding the palace, and also to provide employment to people.
 It was also meant to serve as a resort for the royal family.
 Unfortunately, the Maharana died prematurely at the age of 26 (after only 10 years of rule between 1874 and 1884), which resulted in the shelving of his plans for some time.
 Before his death, he had built it partially, and it was subsequently completed by his successor king Maharana Fateh Singh who used it to watch the monsoon clouds.
 The royal family also used this building as a hunting lodge.

 The white marble palace has high turrets and guards regulating each of the towers.
 The palace has a grand central court with a staircase and many rooms and quarters.
 The palace is built on marble pillars, which are carved with exquisite motifs of leaves and flowers.
 The walls are plastered with lime mortar.
-At night, the illuminated palace with the Rajasthani architecture comprising domes, fountains and jharokas gives it a fairy tale beauty.
+At night, the illuminated palace with the Rajasthani architecture comprising domes, fountains and jharokas gives it a "fairy tale beauty".

 A unique water harvesting structure to collect rainwater in an underground cistern, with a storage capacity of 195,500 litres, exists in the precincts of the palace.
 In spite of this, the water supply was found to be inadequate and the palace was therefore abandoned.

 Other attractions

 Sajjangarh Wildlife Sanctuary, which encircles the palace, was established in 1987.
 It covers an area of 5.19 km2.
 It is now a well-protected sanctuary, with the Kishan Pol concrete wall surrounding it.
 The hillside is thickly wooded and the former rulers maintained this area as a royal shooting preserve.
 When Udaipur was attacked by the Scindias in 1764, the hill was used as an ordnance dump; some cannons still remain.

 The palace overlooks the sanctuary, which is a reserve for reptiles, tigers, nilgai, sambhar deer, wild boars, hyenas, panthers, and jackals.
 It is also popular for bird watching.

-The reserve can also be approached by a trek (as an adventure) starting from the Gorilla Point to the Jiyan Sagar or the Bari Lake, to enjoy the scenic beauty of the Aravalli hills and the wildlife of the reserve forest.
+The reserve can also be approached by a trek (as an adventure) starting from the Gorilla Point to the Jiyan Sagar or the Bari Lake, to view the Aravalli hills and the wildlife of the reserve forest.